What to do in Porto in the rain?

 What to do in Porto i ...

-Visit the cellars in Vila Nova de Gaia
+Visiting wineries in Vila Nova de Gaia

-Visit to the Porto cellars
+Visit to the Port wine cellars

 Visit the museums of Porto